xGihyun/advent-of-code-zig/src/2024/day9/notes.md

 2. I tried to find the biggest space available on the left side of the file, even if the only thing that's needed is a size that's big enough.
 This caused smaller files with a bigger ID move to the biggest available space.

 It took me a while to realize this since all of the test cases I've tried passed, but fixing those 2 issues made it work.

+---

+The solution for part 2 has now been optimized by using an array.
+I can get the files by using their `id` as index, and I can get the first valid space by iterating and finding the first space that has enough size for the file.
+~97% performance increase.